PierreChls/Salasar-website/README.md

 ![preview](https://raw.githubusercontent.com/PierreChls/wine-grower-template/template-cailhol-gautran/wine-grower/images/preview.png)

-> Wine Grower is a e-commerce website template for WordPress and WooCommerce
+> Wine Grower is a template for WordPress using WooCommerce e-commerce plugin

 ## How to use it